 For other J2EE agents, the file names are different, but the naming format is the same.
-To see the names of the preceding compressed files specific to your J2EE agent, see Example 3-1.
+To see the names of the preceding compressed files specific to the J2EE agent you are using, see Example 3-1.

-Choose the file format that best fits your platform needs.
+Choose the file format that best fits your site's platform requirements.
 The file that is in a .zip format is for Windows systems.
 The other two compressed files both end in .tar.gz.
 The .tar.gz file with SUNWam_xx in the file name contains distribution files in a package format.
 This package format is for Solaris systems only.
 The other .tar file, the one containing non-packaged distribution files, is for any UNIX-based system (including Solaris systems).